piurafunk/fun-earthed-arcana/Writerside/topics/Feats.md

 **Initiative Proficiency.** When you roll Initiative, you can add your Proficiency Bonus to the  roll.
 **Initiative Swap.** Immediately after you roll Initiative, you can swap your Initiative with the Initiative of one willing ally in the same combat.
-You can’t make this swap if you or the ally is Incapacitated.*
+You can't make this swap if you or the ally is Incapacitated.*

 ## Crafter
 _1st-Level Feat_